retroenv/nesgodisasm/README.md

 * Batch processing mode to disassembling multiple ROMs at once
 * Flexible architecture that allows it to create output modules for other assemblers

-Currently, only ROMs that use mapper 0 are supported.
+Support for mappers that use banking is currently experimental.

 ## Installation